Gioia3022/DevOps-Project-G-A/REPORT.md

 While working with Kubernetes we managed to link the persistent volume with its claim and to attach the Persistent Volume Claim to Redis.

-We also used Config maps to manage the app deployment and the environnement varaibles.
+We also used Config maps to manage the app deployment and the environnement variables.

 ![K. ConfigMaps](/images/k8s/k8s-config-maps.png)